Speyer Cathedral

 Is photography allowed?

-Photography is generally permitted, but be respectful of the sacred environment and other visitors.
+Photography is generally permitted, but visitors should be mindful of worshippers and avoid using flash during services.

 Are there guided tours?

-Guided tours may be available, providing deeper insights into the cathedral’s history and architectural features.
+Guided tours may be available, providing deeper insights into the cathedral’s history and architecture.
+Check the official website for details.

 What’s the best time to visit?